serdarhaliloglu/Phishing-Email-Analyzer/README.md

 - python EMLParser.py FileName.eml

-- The parser will separate all information in the content of e-mails one by one.
+- The aim of parsing module in our project MSS is to separate all information in the email contents.
-- Parser reports includes all parts for e-mails such as header, body and attachments.